choreonoid/choreonoid-doc/en/agxdynamics/agx-continuous-track.rst

     -
       name: TURRET_P
     -
-      name: TRACK_L      # left crawler (with guides on inner and outer side of track) -
+      name: TRACK_L      # left track (with guides on inner and outer side of track) -
       name: WHEEL_L0     # left front wheel (with motor) -